abdullahmufeezz/PITP_FinalProject-Social-Media-Impact-on-Teens-Mental-Health-/README.md

 The models were able to identify patterns between social media usage, sleep, and mental health.
 Random Forest performed better in predicting high-risk individuals compared to Logistic Regression.

-## ⚠️ Disclaimer

-This project is for educational purposes only and does not provide medical or psychological advice.

 ## 👥 Team Members